renovatebot/renovate/docs/usage/configuration-options.md

 ## masterIssue

-Configuring `masterIssue` to `true` will lead to the creation of a mini-dashboard "Master Issue" within the repository.
+Configuring `masterIssue` to `{enabled: true}` will lead to the creation of a mini-dashboard "Master Issue" within the repository.
 This Master Issue contains a list of all PRs pending, open, closed (unmerged) or in error.
 The goal of this master issue is to give visibility into all updates that Renovate is managing.
 You can also specify which labels attach to the `masterIssue` with a `labels` attribute in the configuration object.

 Examples of what having a master issue will allow you to do: